pedropalhari/cast-to-web/README.md

-# This repo is being remodelled to "Cast to web".
+# This repo is being remodeled to "Cast to web".
 It can be used in a number of situations, eg: casting to TVs without Miracast, using the integrated browser.
 This readme will pass a reformulation shortly but the `npx` command is already poiting to the new repo and functional.

 It will include more tutorials and support different video files to be a general tool to streaming video with subtitles easily.